Numero7-Mojeangering/System-Diagram/readme.md

-# Detailed Summary of the Code
+# Summary

-This project is a **physics-based simulation** of a game architecture that dynamically loads its structure from a JSON file and visualizes interactions between various subsystems using Pygame.
-Below is a detailed breakdown of the code's organization and functionality.
+This project renders a system functional architecture defined in a json file.

+We are using a **time-step simulation** to move the subsystems.

 ---

-## Overall Architecture

-- **Purpose:**
+- **Example:**
-  The simulation models a top-level "Game" system that contains multiple subsystems (e.g., "Physics Engine", "Rendering Engine", etc.).
-These systems interact through defined relationships (e.g., "provides", "modifies", "synchronizes") and are subject to various forces—such as repulsive, attractive, and boundary collision forces—that influence their positions on the screen.
+  A "Game" system with its subsystems (e.g., "Physics Engine", "Rendering Engine", etc.).
+These systems interact through defined relationships (e.g., "provides", "modifies", "synchronizes").

-- **Data Source:**
-  The entire hierarchy—including system names, sizes, positions, and interactions—is defined in an external JSON file (`architecture.json`).
-This file is loaded at runtime, enabling dynamic configuration without modifying the code.

 ---